What We Do

 - Does the US EPA regulate perchlorate?

-- On February 2, 2011, the U.S. EPA reached a decision to develop a regulation for perchlorate to protect Americans from any potential health impacts, while also continuing to take steps to ensure the quality of the water they drink.
-The decision to undertake a first-ever national standard for perchlorate reverses a decision made in 2008 by the previous EPA administration.
+On February 2, 2011, the U.S. EPA reached a decision to develop a regulation for perchlorate to protect Americans from any potential health impacts, while also continuing to take steps to ensure the quality of the water they drink.
+The decision to develop the first national standard for perchlorate reverses a decision made in 2008 by the previous EPA administration.
 This follows a thorough review by the agency of the emerging science of perchlorate and consideration of input from almost 39,000 public comments.

 - The EPA will continue to evaluate the science on perchlorate health effects and occurrence in public water systems.
 The agency will also evaluate the feasibility and affordability of treatment technologies to remove perchlorate and will examine the costs and benefits of potential standards.

 - Is there perchlorate in the District's tap water?